 RECOAT SEAMS

-Check the seams on the rainfly, tent body, and floor to see if the tape is still smooth and flat.
+Check the seams on the rainfly, tent body, and floor to ensure the tape remains smooth and flat.
 It can start to lift up around areas of stress – especially the seam between the floor and canopy, on corners, pole sleeves, and zippers.
 Untaped seams that were previously sealed will show peeling when they need to be retreated.
 To reseal your tent:

-• Determine where the seam sealer should be applied – on the inside or outside of the seam.
-To be honest, the tents we use almost universally are sealed on the inside but check to see which side the original tape or sealant was applied to.
+- Determine where the seam sealer should be applied – on the inside or outside of the seam.
+Most are sealed on the inside, but check to see which side the original tape or sealant was applied to.
 One way to do this is to dribble some water on the seam.
 If the droplets pool or puddle up, the seal is on the opposite side.
 If the droplets bead up or roll away, you are probably on the side of the original seal.

-• Using a ¼-inch foam or bristle paintbrush, recoat seams in the floor and interior walls of the tent body and fly.
-Look for any pinholes in the tent, hitting them with a little dab of the same sealant.
+- Using a ¼-inch foam or bristle paintbrush, recoat seams in the floor and interior walls of the tent body and fly.
+Look for any pinholes in the tent, and hit them with a little dab of the same sealant.

-• Allow sealed seams to dry 24 hours before packing up the tent or moving on to recoating the tent body, floor, and fly.
+- Allow sealed seams to dry for 24 hours before packing the tent or recoating the tent body, floor, and fly.

 WATERPROOFING THE TENT BODY, FLOOR & FLY